 If you are serious about investing in stocks and making money, either devote your time and learn the fundamentals or take the help of registered/certified investment advisors.
 Investing based on the hot tips or recommendations that you heard on a tv channel or from a colleague is a definite route to lose money.
 Most of the people who make consistent money from stocks are either do-it-yourself (DIY) investors or the ones who are smart enough to take the help of registered investment advisors.
 Yes, the advisors will charge you some fee.
 But consider it as the charge of calculated risk over the un-calculated ones.

-2. Betting big money on short-term twitches in market
+2. Betting big money on short-term twitches in the market

 Investing big money on the hot news that just read on the news website definitely doesn’t come in the category of investing.
 The future return from stocks is based on many factors which should be carefully studied rather than investing based on single news of a quarterly jump of EPS of a company by 40% or launch of a new hyped product.
 Serious investors should perform detailed qualitative and quantitative study rather than investing based on short-term market twitches.